rossdowthwaite/Raphael-Anim/README.md

 Assigmnent Brief:
 -----------------
 - Must show syncopation to annoying music
-- Must demonstrate an understanding of Javascript and the Rapahel API
+- Must demonstrate an understanding of Javascript and the Raphael API

 Play:
 -----